RasmusRPaulsen/DTUImageAnalysis/exercises/ex1-IntroductionToImageAnalysis/readme.md

 print(im_org.dtype)
 ```

-**Exercise 4:** *Display the image and try to use the simple viewer tools like **zoom** tool to inspect the finger bones.
+**Exercise 4:** *Display the image and try to use the simple viewer tools like the **zoom** tool to inspect the finger bones.
 You can see the pixel values at a given pixel position (in x, y coordinates) in the upper right corner.
 Where do you see the highest and lowest pixel values?*

 ```python